-During the development of theory of mind maps and their applications in western countries they are widely expaded and there are detached such branches as the concept maps and argument maps (Davies, M. 2010) whose applications as a part of knowledge-mapping software are particularly important in the education sector.
+During the development of theory of knowledge maps and other graphical information presentation methods and techniques for situations assessment and decision-making improvement and their applications in western countries they are widely expaded.
+Besides mind maps there are detached such branches as the concept maps and argument maps (Davies, M. 2010) whose applications as a part of knowledge-mapping software are particularly important in the education sector.
 Lately, they are particularly used in learning subjects in distance education, where the communication options of teachers and students usually are limited.
 It should be emphasized that the applications of these tools are always such that an individual must be actively and purposefully involved in planning, decision-making and using of the corresponding information processes.
 Next to those of knowledge processing methods for specific purposes are also used in many other methods and tools, which are often combined offering certain business applications

-The comparative analysis of above mentioned means quite comprehensively is carried out in the studies conducted by Davies, M. (2010).
+The comparative analysis of above mentioned mapping means quite comprehensively is carried out in the studies conducted by Davies, M. (2010).
 He shows basic characteristic features of mind maps, concept maps and argument maps and their advantages and disadvantages in the brances of specific disciplines.